 Abstract

-The main objective of this study was to determine the change in mean six-minute walking test (6MWT) distance in patients with coronary heart disease (CHD) at 12 months after a cardiac rehabilitation (CR) program compared to the end of the CR program.
-We also explored the decile shifts and the typical (median) individual change for 6MWT distance (12 months vs end of the CR program), physical activity (IPAQ-SF MET-min/week: 12 months vs 6 months post-program) and motivation for physical activity (EMAPS scores: 12 months vs end of the CR program), as well as barriers to physical activity perceived at 12 months.
+Exercise capacity (EC) and physical activity (PA) are relevant predictors of mortality in patients with coronary heart disease (CHD) but the CHD-specific long-term trajectories of these outcomes after a cardiac rehabilitation (CR) program are not well known.
+The main objective of this study was to determine the mean change in EC (six-minute walking test [6MWT] distance) in CHD patients at 12 months after a CR program compared to the end of the program.
+We also performed a series of exploratory analyses: (i) estimating the decile shifts and the typical (median) individual change for EC, PA (IPAQ-SF MET-min/week), and motivation for PA (EMAPS scores) over the 12-month follow-up period; (ii) characterizing the PA motivational profiles at the end of the program and 12 months after the program; (iii) characterizing the barriers to PA perceived at 12 months; and (iv) estimating the categories of changes in EC and PA over time and their potential predictors.
 Eighty-three patients (77 men; median (25th – 75th percentile) age: 59 (53 – 64) yr; 27.6 ± 4.0 kg/m2) were recruited at the end of a CR program.
-We found that, for an average patient, 6MWT distance was trivially increased at 12 months (+12.56 m; dav = 0.16; P = 0.005).
+We found that, for an average patient, EC was trivially increased at 12 months (+12.56 m at the 6MWT; dav = 0.16; P = 0.005).
 However, the decile shifts analysis did not confirm that the positive shift of the distribution of the performances over time was uniform.
-In contrast, we did not observe any significant change in physical activity (between 6 and 12 months) when considering both the group of patients as a whole and the typical individual change.
-The results regarding the EMAPS scores were mixed, with significant and non-uniform shifts of the deciles towards scores depicting degrees of autonomous and controlled motivations as well as amotivation that would be more in favor of physical activity, but with no significant typical individual changes except for introjected regulation.
-Unfavourable weather, the lack of time, the fact to be tired, and the fear of injury were the most commonly reported barriers to physical activity at 12 months post-program (respectively with the following percentages [95% CI]: 35.1% [24.5%; 46.8%], 29.9% [20.0%; 41.4%], 19.5% [11.3%; 30.1%] and 18.2% [10.3%; 28.6%] of the participants).
+In contrast, we observed a significant decrease in PA between the end of the program and 12 months post-program but not between 6 and 12 months post-program when considering both the group of patients as a whole and the typical individual change.
+The results regarding motivation for PA were mixed, with significant and non-uniform shifts of the deciles towards scores depicting degrees of autonomous and controlled motivations as well as amotivation that would be more in favour of PA, but with no significant typical individual changes except for introjected regulation.
+Two motivational profiles were identified both at the end of the program and 12 months after the program: one with a very high level of autonomous motivation and a high level of controlled motivation; and another one with a high level of autonomous motivation and a moderate level of controlled motivation.
+Unfavourable weather, lack of time, fatigue, and fear of injury were the main barriers to PA at 12 months post-program.
+The change in EC and PA could be categorized into different classes without the possibility to determine any potential predictor of the assignment to a given class.
+Overall, these results suggest that clinicians managing a CR program with CHD patients as the one implemented in the present study may expect slightly positive or at least steady trajectories in EC, PA (after 6 months), and motivation for PA during the year after the program when considering the bulks of the distributions of patient scores.
+However, these global trajectories are actually the results of heterogeneous individual changes with some profiles of patients who could need a particular attention but whose characteristics could not yet be predicted.

-Keywords: coronary artery disease, cardiac rehabilitation program, walking capacity, movement behaviors, self-determined motivation, follow-up
+Keywords: coronary artery disease, cardiac rehabilitation program, walking capacity, movement behaviours, self-determined motivation, follow-up

 Introduction